🌓

 demands?

-Strategies for Better
+Strategies for Better Organizations

 What Actually Works

-Clear Mission and Goals: Everyone understands the
+Clear Mission and Goals: Everyone understands the purpose

-the top Good Information Systems: Data for
+Good Information Systems: Data for decision-making

-decision-making Adequate Resources: Match funding to
+Adequate Resources: Match funding to expectations

-expectations Continuous Learning: Adapt based on
+Continuous Learning: Adapt based on experience

-experience Stakeholder Engagement: Include affected
+Stakeholder Engagement: Include affected parties in decisions

-Most Important: Recognize that trade-offs are
+Most Important: Recognize that trade-offs are inevitable.

 The Realist’s Approach